 CELLO & VIOLA DA GAMBA

-Her special interest in Historical Performance led her to start her Master studies on the baroque cello and the viola da gamba with Jonathan Manson at the Royal Academy of Music.
+In 2014 her special interest in Historical Performance led her to start a one-year intensive Master studies programme on the baroque cello and the viola da gamba with Jonathan Manson at the Royal Academy of Music which she finished with distinction.
 During her studies she performed as a continuo cellist and soloist in concerts with Maggie Faultless, Rachel Podger, Laurence Cummings and Masaaki Suzuki and received the Nancy Nuttall Early Music Prize.

 For more information go to http://www.biancariesner.com